• Skip to primary navigation

 Reply

-11. Joanie Barrett says
+Joanie Barrett

 Jason, the picture in this recipe does not look like a traditional short rib- do you debone the ribs before serving?
 If not do you leave them the original size or cut them in half before serving?